Guidelines for Essay Contest

 - Please submit three (3) copies of your essay stapled.

 - In addition, be sure to enclose a cover page that has your name, student ID number and the signature of your faculty sponsor and your statement indicating this essay is your original work with your signature.

-- Entries must be submitted no later than March 10th, 2014 at 9:00am.
+- Entries must be submitted no later than March 10, 2015 at 9:00 pm.
 Late essays will not be accepted.
-Place the three copies in an envelope in the box outside of Dr. Hyatt’s office (second floor Lawson - Room 202-C).
-No faxed or e-mailed entries will be accepted.
+Place the three copies in an envelope in the box outside of Dr. Hyatt’s office (second floor Lawson – Room 202-C).
+No faxed or e-mailed entries will be accepted

 - Please note that due to the volume of entries, no materials will be critiqued or returned.